ubirch/ubirch-ethereum-service/README.md

 Enode url is like a unique id for nodes to communicate with each other

 In the first terminal, (now it should be in the geth console)

     admin.nodeInfo.enode

 The output should be like the output should be like enode://b7cfadc86549c931be4e0ffca03299053b31dd40503313e05cbdc855399fca225623dd7e2e262a1f45e01137345641c4d90b88080cd678a03867f53bca890315@[::]:30302
 Where [::] is equivalent to 127.0.0.1 (localhost) and 30302 is the port your node is running on.

 Before connecting, there should be no peer right now

     web3.net.peerCount //output 0

 In the second terminal,

     admin.addPeer(“enode_url_u_just_get_from_the_first_terminal”)

 And then check if the node is successfully added

     web3.net.peerCount //output 1

-Now that the nodes are connected to each other, miner.start() in both terminals //output true
+Now that the nodes are connected to each other, in both terminals :

+    miner.start() //output true

+And type miner.stop() to stop the mining process.

 5. Run the service ethereumService.py (you can run this script several times to increase the message procession speed).
 This script will either send errors to the errorQueue or store a Json file {status: status, hash : hash, txid : txid } in the Ethereum Blockchain and will also send this JSON to queue2.